1. You have answered your research questions FULLY ( you have enough information on each that you can write a full paragraph on it)

 1701(separate colony)

-Peter Minuit (
+Peter Minuit (New Sweden, Dutch)

-They were granted a separate legislature but still answered to the
+They were granted a separate legislature but still answered to the governor of Pennsylvania and the king.

-by the Dutch, then the English .Delaware demanded a separate government: they complained
+First colonized by the Swedes for religious freedom, then taken over by the Dutch, then the English .Delaware demanded a separate government: they complained Philadelphia was too far to travel.
+Pen granted their request.

-All religions
+All religions were welcomed.

 No comments: